alipirouzi/Kneedle/README.md

 # Kneedle
-A fast approach to get array items after a knee point (clockwise)
+A fast approach to get array items after a knee point (clockwise) for S = 1.0

 ------------